 To make the cake:

-Spray a 10-inch bundt pan well with non stick cooking spray, or grease with butter and flour.
+Spray a 10-inch bundt pan well with nonstick cooking spray.
 Pour the batter into the prepared bundt pan and evenly spread it around.

 To make the glaze: